ScottDowne/react-server-app/README.md

 React app and Node server for basket signups with localization.

 ## To use and configure
+Create a new repo.

+Clone the new repo to your local system.

+Clone this repo into you local system.

-Copy these files into a new repo.
-Configure values in sample.env.
+Copy these files from this clone into your new repo clone.

+You'll need to update `SOURCEURL` and `FULL_SUBDOMAIN` to be your new site's url/domain, once you know what that is.

 Start making changes to src/ locales/ and less/.

 ## Setup